A Foodcentric Life

 Notes

 Protein powder makes it easy to add protein to your smoothie.
 Choose unflavored, unsweetened powder with no additives.
-You can also use hemp seeds, chia seeds and other plant-based options.
+You can also use hemp seeds, chia seeds and other plant-based options to add protein.

 Nutrition